IBM/gauge-web-app-steps/README.md

 ### Functional Expressions

 Functional expressions will generate a result during step execution.
 There are 2 expressions: One will generate a UUID, and the other will yield the current date and time: `!{uuid}`, `!{time}`, `!{time:%Y-%m-%d}`.
-The time format is optional, if omitted it will be use ISO format.
+The time format is optional, if omitted ISO format will be used.
 The time format pattern is described in the [Python language documentation](https://docs.python.org/3.10/library/time.html#time.strftime).

 ### Expression Examples